Evoniuk/Readability-Scores/README.md

 > Especially interesting is the combination of immediately charming people and the opportunity to communicate.

-To score a much lower readability than
+To score an ease of -18.9 and a grade of 19.37, while

 > While I cleave to this inane life, an abject hatred arises in me for my terse existence.

-The first sentence has an ease of -18.9 and a grade of 19.37.
-The second has an ease of 70.1 and a grade of 7.7.
+gets an ease of 70.1 and a grade of 7.7.

 Despite their shortcomings, however, these measures are decent heuristics for length texts.